at-manos/flipper-swdocs/docs/your-first-program/callbacks.md

 ### Input Callback

+Our input callback must conform to the following parameters:
+- A pointer to an InputEvent
+- A void pointer to the data we passed in `view_port_draw_callback_set`

-The input callback for our program is pretty simple.
+The goal for our input callback is pretty simple.
 All we want it to do is:
 - Read an input event
 - Place it on the message queue to be read later, in our main loop.

-So, let's implement that with `osMessageQueue`:
+So, let's implement that with `osMessageQueue`.
 ```c
 // --snip--
 void input_callback(InputEvent* input, osMessageQueueId_t event_queue){